Dol Purnima: Gaudiya Vaishnavism

-In Gaudiya Vaishnavism, this festival is further more significant as it was the day when Chaitanya Mahaprabhu was born who was also worshipped as the combined avatar of Radha and Krishna.
-He was a great saint and a philosopher who played an important part in flourishing the Bhakti movement in India.
-He was also the founder of Gaudiya Vaishnavism tradition.
+In Gaudiya Vaishnavism, this festival is further more significant as it was the day when Chaitanya Mahaprabhu, its founder, was born.

 Celebration

-On this auspicious day, the murtis of Krishna and his beloved Radha, richly adorned and besmeared with colored powder.
-In Braj, Bengal, Odisha and Assam, the murtis of Radha Krishna are taken out in procession in a swinging palanquin, decorated with flowers, leaves, colored clothes and papers.
-The procession proceeds forward to the accompaniment of music, blaring of conch shells, trumpets horn and shouts of 'Joy' (Victory) and 'Hôri Bola'.
+On this auspicious day, the murtis of Krishna and his beloved Radha are richly adorned and besmeared with coloured powder.
+In Braj, Rajasthan, Gujarat, Bengal, Odisha and Assam, the murtis of Radha Krishna are taken out in procession in a swinging palanquin, decorated with flowers, leaves, coloured clothes and papers.
+The procession proceeds forward to the accompaniment of music, blaring of conch shells, trumpets horn and shouts of joy or victory and 'Hôri Bola'.

 In the region of Assam, the festival is marked by singing songs, like "Phaku khele korunamoy" by the 16th Century Assamese poet Madhavdev, especially at the Barpeta Satra.
 The 15th century saint, artist and social reformer Srimanta Sankardev celebrated Doul at Bordowa in Nagaon, Assam.
 The festival also includes playing with colours made usually from flowers traditionally.

+In South India, the kirtan compositions of the 15th century poet, Annamacharya and Tyagaraja are sung in the evening.
+Dolotsavam is celebrated on Holika Purnima at Suryanarayan Swamy temple at Arasavalli, Andhra Pradesh.